2 foreigners nabbed in Benguet home amid Pogo probe

 The BI, in a statement Sunday, said the two were arrested in a joint operation conducted by the bureau’s intelligence division in Cordillera and the PAOCC.

-BI spokesperson Dana Sandoval told reporters they had “no official information” yet on who is the owner of the house.
+BI spokesperson Dana Sandoval told reporters they had “no official information” yet on the house owner.

-Law enforcement agents acted on information from the PAOCC about presence in the house of a Chinese woman being sought in relation to the Pogo hub in Bamban town that was raided last March for alleged human trafficking, money laundering and other illegal activities.
+Law enforcement agents acted on information from the PAOCC about the presence in the house of a Chinese woman being sought about the Pogo hub in Bamban town that was raided last March for alleged human trafficking, money laundering, and other illegal activities.

 However, upon arrival at the Tuba site, the woman was nowhere to be found and only Keping and Moeurn were seen in the vicinity.